 No, in this case an ETA may not be issued.

 I.8 Who is permitted to issue ETAs?

-ETAs may only be issued by Technical Assessment Bodies designated for this purpose by a Member State.
+ETAs may only be issued by Technical Assessment Bodies designated for this purpose – and for the relevant product area – by a Member State.
 DIBt has been designated as a Technical Assessment Body in the Construction Products Act (Bauproduktengesetz).
 Technical Assessment Bodies are often referred to as 'TABs'.
 They are to be distinguished from notified bodies which assume other tasks under the Construction Products Regulation (see question III.5).

 I.9 How do I obtain an ETA?

 Yes.
 An ETA is only issued upon request.
 However, if the manufacturer places a construction product for which he has obtained an ETA on the market, use of the ETA is no longer optional.
 The manufacturer is then obliged to draw up a declaration of performance and affix the CE marking to the product (see question I.17).

 I.11 How much does an ETA issued by DIBt cost?